Author: Timo Laitinen

 JICE is a tool specialized into the initialization and JIC Language is the XML-based language used for describing the details of the process.
 JIC Language code can be understood as procedural code.
 The JIC Engine processes the XML elements much in the order that they appear, so the elements can be thought to be executed.
 The XML code can be seen as a large patch process that constructs the graph of objects.

-The language supports the initialization process presented in the previous chapter fully.
-JIC Language can be used for both defining a String and a complex graph of Swing components.
+and a complex graph of Swing components.
 No restrictions are placed on the kind of constructors or methods an object has or what interfaces it implements.
 JIC Language may initialize any kind of Java object.

 However, JIC Language may be used only for describing the object state.
 It is not a general purpose programming language and can not be used for expressing complex logic.
 Application logic must be put into the Java classes.